Summary

 In this example, the goal is to copy every nth value from column B, where n is a variable that can be changed as needed.

-In Excel, it's difficult to create formulas that skip rows following a certain pattern, because the references in the formula will automatically change as the formula is copied in 1-step increment across cells.
+In Excel, it's difficult to create formulas that skip rows following a certain pattern, because the references in the formula will automatically change as the formula is copied in 1-step increments across cells.
 However, with a little work it's possible to construct formula references that follow specific patterns.
 In this example, we are using the OFFSET function, which is designed to create references to other cells, or cell ranges, based on a given starting point, or origin.

 Starting at n